mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

   * Best Case: The deal is looking promising, but I cannot commit it will happen on the current Close Date.
   * Pipeline: I am working on this deal and I am not comfortable forecasting it just yet.
   * Omitted: This deal is Closed Lost.

+* Forecast Process: Steps followed in the weekly forecast calls with Sales Managers
+  * In attendance: Sales Manager, John Thompson, Melissa, Ian, Schiff, and appropriate CSM
+  * The Sales Manager drives the call
+  * New New (New and Expansion) business
+    * Discuss forecast and upside for the quarter
+    * What's closed since we last met along with any notable highlights.
+  * Renewals business
+    * Discuss forecast and upside for the quarter
+    * What's closed since we last met along with any notable highlights.

 ## Support Tickets